 - How can the grid be modernized to support the transition?

-This event is part of LWVMA’s Climate and Energy Solutions Series.
-It is free and open to the public.
+This event was part of LWVMA’s Climate and Energy Solutions Series.
+It was free and open to the public.

 Click here for an event flyer.